-Din Tai Fung was founded in 1958 by Yang Bingy and comes with a colossal reputation for being the reigning authority for Xiao long bao (XLB), a celebrated steamed dumpling filled with seasoned pork & ripping hot soup – typically served with a condiment of ginger vinegar.
-There are a variety of techniques to devour them, such as piercing a hole on the top of the XLB with your chopstick and sucking the hot soup out, then taking the rest as a one biter.
-I prefer resting the little dumpling in the cool puddle of ginger vinegar, until they’re ar the right temperature to inhale.
-So whilst travelling through HK, we chose to take our Din Tai Fung virginities at their first branch located in the Silvercord retail complex, which was awarded a Michelin Star in 2009.
+Din Tai Fung was founded in 1958 by Yang Bingyi and comes with a colossal reputation as the reigning authority on xiaolongbao (XLB) – a celebrated steamed dumpling filled with seasoned pork and scalding hot soup, typically served with a condiment of ginger vinegar.
+There are various ways to tackle them: piercing the top of the XLB with your chopstick and sipping out the broth before eating the rest in one bite, for example.
+I prefer to rest the little dumpling in a cool puddle of ginger vinegar until it’s at the right temperature to inhale.
+While travelling through Hong Kong, we chose to lose our Din Tai Fung virginity at their first branch in the Silvercord retail complex – a location awarded a Michelin star in 2009.

 Ordering couldn’t be more intuitive.